Delegate real work to AI. Stay accountable for the result.

 Three independent fields each decided you cannot trust a party's own account of its actions.
 Security: the party that acts must not be the sole author of the account of its action - that requires two independent parties.
 Aviation: record everything to a crash-survivable device so the full history can be independently reconstructed after any incident.
 Science: the record of how a result was reached must be complete and transparent - a finding that cannot be inspected and checked is not knowledge, it is assertion.
 Three peer-reviewed papers then confirmed this applies specifically to AI: stated reasoning diverges from internal reasoning (Turpin et al.), self-correction without external feedback degrades performance (Huang et al.), and even reasoning-trained models don't reliably narrate their process (Chen et al.).
 All autonomous actions must be auditable - or revoked.

-Rooted in: Saltzer & Schroeder, Flight Data Recorder, Reproducibility, Turpin et al., Huang et al., Chen et al.
+Rooted in: Saltzer & Schroeder, Sagan, Hayner, Flight Data Recorder, Reproducibility, Cybernetics, Turpin et al., Huang et al., Chen et al., Hubinger et al., Greenblatt et al., Festinger, Nisbett & Wilson, Kunda, Trivers & von Hippel

 Principle #3: Convergence Is Silence ↗